Free Downloadable Core-Themed Lesson Plan with Plank as the Peak Pose

 7 Variations Of Plank Pose

-Come into plank pose and lower knees onto mat.
+Come into plank pose and lower your knees onto the mat.

 Come into plank pose.
 Cross one ankle on top of the other.
 Squeeze thighs together to work quads and core.
 Hold.
 Breathe.
 Switch legs.